zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 and the option to cancel them or extend their validity.

 # Migration
-We could aim to transition from the onion system to this new friend finding system either smoothly or sharply.

-## Smooth
-Search for pre-existing friends both as above and with the legacy onion system, until they send us a shared signing pubkey.

-When adding a friend, use legacy onion method if and only if there's a nospam, sending a friend request then searching using the onion.
+To ensure backwards compatibility, we continue to process onion packets as usual, and moreover we search on the onion for offline friends who might still be announcing on the onion.
+For an existing friend, we consider this to be the case until they send us a shared signing pubkey.
+When adding a friend, we consider it to be the case if and only if the added ID includes a nospam, and when it does we also send a friend request.

-Don't announce via the onion at all.
-Don't generate or expose any nospam.
+We don't announce via the onion, nor generate or expose any nospam.

-Make onion a compile-time option, which we can eventually switch off by default, and a client option, which can be disabled at the cost of rendering friends using the legacy system uncontactable.

-To avoid breaking the onion, we would have to continue to honour onion requests.

-## Sharp
-Maybe better just to make a clean break - set up a new onionless network disconnected from the existing one, to be used only by devs and the adventurous at first while we experiment.
-Old network will persist independently, dying slowly as users upgrade.

-The problem of course is that network effects may lead many current users to avoid upgrading, because they have friends who haven't upgraded.
-Tricky.
+Preferably, clients should indicate which friends are using the legacy onion system, and warn the user of the privacy implications of this (so they exhort their friends to upgrade).